kazimmt/kazimmt.github.io/README.md

 >Makes the brightness of HDR videos follow the system default by swiping the player.

 **Enable brightness gesture**
+>Enable brightness swipe control.

 **Enable volume gesture**
+>Enables volume swipe control.

 **Enable press-to-swipe gesture**
+>Enables long press to swipe control instead of normal swipe.

 **Enable press-to-swipe haptic feedback**
+>Feels haptic feedback when try to use press-to-swipe gesture.

 **Swipe background visibility**
+>Can set the visibility of swipe overlay background.

 **Swipe magnitude threshold**
+>Can set the amount of threshold for swipe to occur.

 **Swipe overlay text size**
+>Can set the text size for swipe overlay.

 **Swipe overlay timeout**
+>Can set the time (in millisecond) the overlay is visible.

 ***Experimental Flags***

 **Disable auto HDR brightness**
+>Disable the brightness to set HDR automatically.

 **Enable save and restore brightness**
+>Saves & restores the brightness when exiting or entering fullscreen.
 </details>

 <details>